 3) Two community charitable organizations each week will be able to profit from food and drink sales at the Wildwood Growers’ Market.

 4) Citizens will be able to benefit economically from selling their homemade or homegrown items, creating new small businesses.

 The major accomplishment has been to establish the market so that it has become a permanent, year round Growers’ Market.
 The market was started in October 2009 and the officials at the City of Wildwood gave organizers a trial period of 6 months.
 After that time the Wildwood City Council voted to continue to support the market as a year round weekly market.

 Five local growers who have attended classes through the UF/IFAS Sumter County Extension office either attended the market weekly or seasonally during 2011.

 Community groups have used the market as a venue to connect with the local citizens.
 Churches, Little League, the Health Department are a few examples of organizations who have taken part in this weekly community event.

 The market has continued even though summer and winter months are slow due to inclimate weather.
-The level of participation by vendors as remained steady enough to reduce the amount of financial commitment from the City to $46 per week.
+The level of participation by vendors as remained steady with an average vendor attendance of 30 per week.